Mortgage Forbearance Vs. Deferment: The Most Important Ways They Differ

 The initial forbearance period from Rocket Mortgage® will be 3 months.
 Before that timeframe expires, we’ll check in with you and see if you need to continue.
-We’ll repeat that process every 3 months throughout the year.
 You can also check in with your Rocket Account and shots going at any time if you’re ready to exit forbearance and resume your payment.
 At that point, we can discuss your repayment options.

 Finally, given the uncertainty with the economy and this situation, some people have chosen to file for forbearance without knowing whether they were going to need it.
 If you're trying to qualify for a loan in the near future, tell your Home Loan Expert about your forbearance upfront so that there are no surprises and they can go over your options.

 Can Forbearances Or Deferments Hurt Your Credit?